Pheochromocytoma: Urinary system

 Multiple organ dysfunction syndrome (MODS): Caused by an elevated inflammatory response, multiple organ dysfunction is a severe, life-threatening emergency with increasing mortality based on the number of systems involved.
-Pheochromocytoma-related MODS is associated with multiple organ failure, hyperthermia > 40 degrees Celsius, neurologic manifestations, and cardiovascular instability resulting in either hypo or hypertension.
+Pheochromocytoma-related MODS is associated with multiple organ failure, hyperthermia > 40 degrees Celsius, neurologic manifestations, and cardiovascular instability resulting in either hypo- or hypertension.
 In contrast to a hypertensive crisis, pheochromocytoma-associated MODS may not respond to traditional alpha-receptor agents and may require emergent surgical excision if clinical stability is not achieved.

 Genetics

 Current estimates predict that upwards of 40% of all pheochromocytomas are related to an inherited germline susceptibility mutation.
 Of the remaining 60% of tumors, more than 30% are associated with a somatic mutation.
 Given the high association with genetic inheritance, the United States Endocrine Society recommends that all patients diagnosed with a pheochromocytoma undergo an evaluation with a genetic counselor to consider genetic testing.
+In the UK, eligibility for NHS-funded genetic testing is determined by criteria set by the NHS England Genomics service.
+The criteria in 2024 included all patients with paraganglioma and all patients with unilateral pheochromocytoma aged under 60.
 The most recent data indicates that there are 25 pheochromocytoma susceptibility genes; however, just 12 are recognized as part of a well-known syndrome.
-Determining the genetic status of a pheochromocytoma patient is crucial – each gene is inherited in a different pattern, associated with specific disease characteristics, and may respond more favorably to certain treatment options.
+Determining the genetic status of a pheochromocytoma patient is crucial — each gene is inherited in a different pattern, associated with specific disease characteristics, and may respond more favorably to certain treatment options.
 Furthermore, early identification can guide physicians on screening recommendations for first degree relatives of patients with pheochromocytoma.
 There is no current consensus for how and when asymptomatic carriers (individual who has a genetic variant associated with pheochromocytoma, but no current evidence of disease) should be evaluated.
-Conversations should occur at an individual level with the patient and their provider to develop a personalized screening plan that alternates between a biochemical (blood work) evaluation and whole-body imaging to monitor disease progression.
+Conversations should occur individually with the patient and their provider to develop a personalized screening plan, alternating between a biochemical (blood work) evaluation and whole-body imaging to monitor disease progression.